+1 (860) 406 1782

 Ingredients

-• 4 cups of Cure Mix (see recipe)
+• 4 cups Cure Mix (see recipe)

-• 1 cup of Crème Fraiche
+• 1 cup Crème Fraiche

 • 1 Meyer Lemon